Guide to Nara: Japan Family-Friendly Day Trip Destination

 Visit Nara National Museum

-The city of Nara features many impressive images that attract a myriad of visitors to its splendid nature and serene stillness.
-If you don't miss the wonder but look for great enjoyment in the city, a wonderful stay in Nara is necessary.
-Here we recommend the four best areas to stay in this ancient city in consideration of distance from main attractions and accommodation rates.
+Though Nara is a popular day trip destination from Kyoto and Osaka, it is also recommended to have a relaxing stay in Nara to sample all its splendid nature and serene stillness.
+Here we recommend the four best areas to stay in this ancient city in considering distance from main attractions and accommodation rates.

 Near JR Nara Station